Welcome to the international Nordic Art Education in Motion seminar at Aalto University!

 “Nordic collaboration requires activity from all of us.”

-Then it is time to fill you coffee or tea cup and grab some snacks.
+Then it is time to fill your coffee or tea cup and grab some snacks.

 Studying in the NoVA has been multidimensional journey so far.
-These photos are from Art, Education and Entrepreneurship intensive course held at Aalto University in the last fall, tells Gintare.
+These photos are study memories from Art, Education and Entrepreneurship intensive course held at Aalto University in the last fall, tells Gintare.

 (drumming) And the next speaker is… checking QR-codes…